Vishnu-CIE-Interview/URL-Lookup-API/README.md

 [2021-03-20 17:30:13,229] ERROR in URL-lookup-engine: Critical application error: Authentication service is not responding.
 ------------ END MESSAGE ------------
 ```
 Additionally, Memcached caching logs are also streamed to the log file.
-When a request is made, the following caching related logs will be printed on the mail log file immediately following the API request log:
+When a request is made, the following caching related logs will be printed on the main log file (url-api-service.log) immediately following the API request log:
 ```
 url-api-service.log:
 [2021-03-21 17:37:22,939] DEBUG in application: initializing memcached client.